FailAcademy/learning/web-dev-foundation/_slides/week-02/02-css-layout-slides.md

 # HTML5 Structure

-With HTML5, we can now mark-up our website content a bit more descriptive structural elements:
+With HTML5, we can now mark-up our website content with more descriptive structural elements:

 ```html
 <header>